 , the DigitalOcean command-line tool.kubectl

 , the Kubernetes command-line tool.First, generate a token with read and write access, using any name of your choice.
-This only displays the token once, so save it somewhere safe.
+The token is only displayed once, so save it somewhere safe.

 Use the following command to authenticate doctl